Survai-hrf/evaluate-models/README.md

 - --checkpoint

 ### --folder
 Specifies the path to the local folder containing the ground truth videos.
 The script will automatically filter out other file types, so it is okay to pass a folder containing other files like txt or csv.
-Default is:
+Default path is:
 - ```src/ground_truth/videos```

 ### --gen-video
 Adding to the command line will output the input video with overlayed bounding boxes into a ‘video_overlays’ folder in the root directory of this repo.

 ### --gt
 Specifies the path to the folder containing each videos ground truth json.
-Default is:
+Default path is:
 - ```src/ground_truth/data/ground_truth```

 ### --pred
 Specifies the path to store predicted labels.
-Default is:
+Default path is:
 - ```src/ground_truth/data/predictions```

 ### --config
 Specifies the path to folder containing model config.
-Default is:
+Default path is:
 - ```model_artifacts```

 ### --checkpoint
 Specifies the path to the folder containing model checkpoints.
-Default is:
+Default path is:
 - ```model_artifacts```

 NOTE: These defaults will work if the repo is consistent with the format on github.
 Any changes to the format of the ground truth data will require you to specify these changes using their respective arguments in the command line when running 'eval.py'.